 Using the Analysis Grid Group Feature

 Because there are many different message conversations that can take place at different network layers, obtaining a view of your trace data that is relevant to resolving a particular diagnostic issue can be challenging at times.
 Also, since protocol analyzers often handle large amounts of data where messages of interest can be scattered, it can be difficult and time-consuming to find specific data that you want to examine.
 To accommodate these challenges, Message Analyzer provides a data Group function in the Analysis Grid viewer that enables you to bubble up and organize relevant and important data into a grouped display.
-You can access and apply the data Group function as described in Grouping Features later in this section.
+You can access and apply the data Group function as described in Grouping Operations later in this section.

 The Group function enables you to create a high-level view of your data that is arranged by groups, to provide an efficient way of presenting specific information from high-volume traces.
 This can include grouping the data values of a particular entity such as a property, field, or annotation displaying as an Analysis Grid column or in the Details Tool Window.
 You can also create nested groups of multiple data values.
 In Message Analyzer, a group is an expandable and collapsible node that is labeled and contains the count of either child nodes or a set of child messages that are grouped by a data field or property value that is defined in OPN.
 Message Analyzer enables you to customize and accelerate your data analysis process by the strategic application of multiple grouping operations that display in a hierarchical manner.
 By carefully selecting which data is to be grouped in a set of groups, and by considering the data on which to pivot (the order in which you apply grouping operations), you can quickly isolate specific traffic and simplify the analysis process.

 ProcessId Groups — consist of separate Groups of expandable nodes that each consolidate identical ETW ProcessIds from various components whose events were captured by Message Analyzer.
 Each EtwProviderMsg.EventRecord.Header.ProcessId node indicates the ProcessId value and specifies the number of child/nested Network nodes (groups) in parentheses.
+You will find this field under the ETW node in Field Chooser.

 Transport Groups — consist of separate nested Groups of expandable nodes that each consolidate identical TCP or UDP SourcePort and DestinationPort pairs where the IP conversations took place.
 Each Transport node indicates the associated TCP or UDP port values and specifies the number of messages that are contained in the node.
 By expanding the Transport node, you can examine the messages that met the filtering criteria of the grouping hierarchy that you created.
+You will find this field under the TCP node in Field Chooser.

 Figure 10: Message Analyzer Analysis Grid grouping operation